BIGJRA/BIGJRA.github.io/rejuv.md

 Zen Headbutt 4 Green Shards

 One more quest we can do.
 Head to Oblitus Town.
-If you’ve done the Yui’s ranch quest, enter Kelvin’s house on the right side of town and get the *PokeFlute* for $45000.
+If you've done the Yui's ranch quest, enter Kelvin's house on the right side of town and get the *PokeFlute* for $45000.
 Then, go to Honec Woods where **Snorlax** is to get it.